Noorulain-1095/digital-cv/README.md

 ### Full Stack JS Developer

 ## - About
-I am a young professional, graduated in Software Engineering and having more than two years of working experience in developement.
-Currently, I am working with a company named Qavi Technologies as a Senior Software Engineer.The technologies that I've got hands on experience are MEAN, MERN, vanilla JS, MYSQL and Sql Server.
-I am a self-starter and dedicated learner and have a passion to learn new Software Technologies.
+I am a self-starter and dedicated learner and have a passion to learn new Software Technologies, having more than two years of working experience in development.
+Currently, I am working with a company named Qavi Technologies as a Senior Software Engineer.
+The technologies that I've got hands on experience are MEAN, MERN, vanilla JS, MYSQL and Sql Server.
 I enjoy contributing to new ideas and have a team-leading with strong communication skills.
 Besides development I do code reviews and train junior developers at my company.

 ## - Experience
 ### Qavi Technologies